MattFrostFire/Scipy-Assignment-Basketball-Data-Analysis-/README.md

-AI Disclaimer:
+**AI Disclaimer:**

-    This project was created with the use of AI.
-For more information here is a link to my chatlog with Gemini: https://gemini.google.com/share/83d17add2bdb
+**_This project was created with the use of AI.
+For more information here is a secure link to my chatlog with Gemini: https://gemini.google.com/share/83d17add2bdb_**